How To Immigrate To Canada: An Ultimate Guide for Filipinos

 a.
 Federal Skilled Trades Program

-• Major Group 82, supervisors and technical jobs in natural resources, agriculture, and related production
+- Major Group 82, supervisors in natural resources, agriculture, and related production

-• Major Group 92, processing, manufacturing and utility supervisors and central control operators
+- Major Group 92, processing, manufacturing, and utility supervisors, and utility operators and controllers

 You must meet the following minimum requirements to be eligible to apply under the Federal Skilled Trades Program:

-• With at least 2 years of relevant work experience within the last 5 years
+- With at least two years of relevant work experience within the last five years

-• No education requirement but can improve Express Entry score if you have one
+- No education requirement, but you can improve your Express Entry score if you have one

 b.
 Federal Skilled Worker Program